Grow Me Instead Grow Me Instead

 The Wet Tropics is home to many significant national parks and world heritage areas.
 It is of paramount importance that sound plant advice is sought before planting adjacent to these sensitive areas.
 Consideration must be given to appropriate plant choice as birds and other animals can distribute seeds into nearby bush-land and rainforest fringes causing immeasurable destruction of natural habitat.

-Wet-Tropics Invasive Plants
+Qld Wet Tropics Invasive Plants

-Wet-Tropics Alternative Plants
+Qld Wet Tropics Alternative Plants

-Dry Tropics Reference Group
+Qld Wet Tropics Reference Group

-Download Wet Tropics GMI Guide PDF (3mb)
+Download Qld Wet Tropics GMI Guide PDF (3mb)

 Grow Me Instead